-- Filter is used for changing the appearance of an image in the multimedia - The features which are not of our interest are suppressed during filtering. - Suitable conditions or criteria are chosen to focus the features of an image duringfiltering - Filtering is set of tools in image processing packages which change the appearance of an image by applying some effects. - Filters are used to change the appearance of an image, layer or selection in Photoshop. - Filters can be categorised as four types depending on their effect on the image. - o Edge Filter - Normal Filter - Special Filter - User defined Filter - Edge Filter-This type of filter changes the edge of an image without affecting the interiorpart. - Normal Filter_This filter used in most of the image editing packages such as soften, sarphen etc. - > Special Filter_Special type of filter available in image editing package which facilitate foradding noise, disort etc. - User defined Filter-It is used for user requirements
+- > Filter is used for changing the appearance of an image in the multimedia - > The features which are not of our interest are suppressed during filtering. - Suitable conditions or criteria are chosen to focus the features of an image during filtering - Filtering is set of tools in image processing packages which change the appearance of an image by applying some effects. - > Filters are used to change the appearance of an image, layer or selection in Photoshop. - > Filters can be categorised as four types depending on their effect on the image. - o Edge Filter - o Normal Filter - o Special Filter - User defined Filter - Edge Filter-This type of filter changes the edge of an image without affecting the interior part. - Normal Filter_This filter used in most of the image editing packages such as soften,sarphen etc. - Special Filter_Special type of filter available in image editing package which facilitate for adding noise, disort etc. - > User defined Filter-It is used for user requirements

-Image Manipulation
+11.8 Image Manipulation